Galactic-FaaS/AlphaAHB-V5-Specification/tooling/compiler/README.md

-# Alpham Compiler Backend
+# Alpha ISA V5 (Alpham) Compiler Backend

 *Developed and Maintained by GLCTC Corp.*

 ## Overview

-This directory contains the LLVM backend for the Alpham (Alpha + MIMD) Instruction Set Architecture.
-The compiler backend provides complete support for C/C++ compilation targeting both the original Alpha ISA (for legacy compatibility) and the modern Alpham ISA (with MIMD capabilities), including advanced optimizations for AI/ML, vector processing, and MIMD operations.
+This directory contains the LLVM backend for the Alpha ISA V5 (Alpham - Alpha + MIMD) Instruction Set Architecture.
+The compiler backend provides complete support for C/C++ compilation targeting both the original Alpha ISA (for legacy compatibility) and the modern Alpha ISA V5 (with MIMD capabilities), including advanced optimizations for AI/ML, vector processing, and MIMD operations.

 ## Features